Has anyone sent you an unexpected gift?

 In fact, sending unexpected, personalized gifts to cold prospects has proven to drive us 5x more appointments than just with cold calling.

 Why?
 Because it gets them out of what I call “The Zone of Indifference”.

 Take your entire target market and lay their level of satisfaction with their current solution, the solution you’re trying to sell, your product or service, and lay it on a normal distribution curve.
 It looks like a bell curve.

 On the faaaar end of one side, you have customers who are very satisfied with their current solution.
 These are the customers who not only enjoy great value with their current product or service, in many ways, they’re so happy that they promote the company, and the products / solutions they provide, to other people without solicitation.
 They love their current solution, and they want others to love it as well.
-From a Net Promoter, or NPS, perspective they’d score a 9 or 10, and they’re what they call “Promoters”.
+From a Net Promoter, or NPS, perspective, they’re what they call “Promoters”.

 At the other far end of the bell curve, you have customers who are very unhappy with their current solution, and they’re in the market actively looking for other options.
 These are your motivated buyers.
 These are the people who you’re going to capture through inbound channels, if you do your inbound marketing properly.
 These are going to be people who are on Google searching with bottom of the funnel keywords, downloading e-books and white papers, on social media asking their network for recommendations, so on and so forth.
 If you’re doing inbound properly, these are people you’re going to capture through those means.

-From an NPS perspective, they are scoring 0-6, and they’re what they call defectors.
+From an NPS perspective, they’re what they call detractors.
 They’re defecting from their current solution, and they’re in the market looking for something else.

 What’s left is everyone else in the middle.
 This is the area I call “The Zone of Indifference”.